cscanlin/films_api/README.md

 3. `api_controller.py` - Contains classes which dispatch and execute all CRUD logic.
 Also handles all of the filtering logic.

 4. `urls.py` - Defines the routes and connects matching view/controller functionality.

+The django-rest-framework is useful because it removes much of the boilerplate associated with a standard django rest app, and makes it extremely easy to add the full list of http verbs to each endpoint.
+It also makes it easy to add useful features like pagination filtering, and ordering, that can be fully customized based on each use case.

+I have also included an additional library and make full endpoint documentation based on code structure (Available at https://films-api.herokuapp.com/docs)

+The application is deployed on a free heroku instance as well, and can be viewed live at: https://films-api.herokuapp.com/

+### Tests

+Tests are in `tests.py` and can be run with:

+    python manage.py test